wkurzius/curriculum-writing-2018/algebra 2/unit 1.md

 ## Unit Overview

-**Content area:** Algebra 2
+- **Content area**: Algebra 2

-**Unit title:** Functions and transformations
+- **Unit title**: Functions and transformations

-**Unit time frame:** 20 days
+- **Unit time frame**: 20 days

-**Target Course/Grade Level:** 11
+- **Target Course/Grade Level**: 11

-**Unit Summary:** This unit looks at graphs of parent functions and their features (e.g. domain, intercepts) and also how algebraic changes apply transformations to the function’s graph.
+- **Unit Summary**: This unit looks at graphs of parent functions and their features (e.g. domain, intercepts) and also how algebraic changes apply transformations to the function’s graph.
 Time is also spent on evaluating functions and determining the inverse of a function.

 ## New Jersey Student Learning Standards